robamu-org/tmtccmd/docs/gettingstarted.rst

 This object is responsible for the handling of PUS telemetry.
 In the example case, the handler object is responsible space packets with a certain application process identifier (APID).
-Therefore, this object implements the :py:class:`tmtccmd.tm.SpecificApidHandlerBase`.
+Therefore, this object implements the :py:class:`tmtccmd.tmtc.SpecificApidHandlerBase`.

 The `handle_tm` method implementation is the primary functions where incoming PUS packets are handled.
 This can something like prinouts or logging, either to a file or to a database.